EstevaoAZ/react-alura-studies/README.md

-# Getting Started with Create React App
+# React studying - Alura

 This is a repository of my curent studies and learning process as a React dev.
 Content by Alura.